Valuable Canadian Pennies

 Approximate Value (in Mint State): $1,500–$6,000+

-One of the rarest small pennies ever minted is the 1925 Canadian penny.
+One of the rarest, smallest, and most valuable Canadian pennies ever minted is the 1925 Canadian specimen.
 That year, the Royal Canadian Mint struck only 1,000,622 pennies.
-During that period, pennies were often used for daily operations and many of them got lost or eroded over time.
+During that period, pennies were often used for daily operations, and many of them got lost or eroded over time.
 Because it is so hard to find one in perfect condition, collectors find this coin to be exceptionally valuable.
 At auctions, well-preserved antiques in immaculate condition can fetch thousands of dollars.

 A picture of the rare 1925 Canada Cent, featuring King George V's portrait on the obverse and a maple wreath design on the reverse.